 11/27/2015 - We are very pleased to invite you to participate in our campaign 'Your Voice Matters'.
 This is an opportunity to contribute your thoughts about your schools and our school board.

 We want to know what you appreciate and what challenges you believe your school is facing.
 To join the conversation, just click on the link below.
 You'll be asked to share your thoughts through four open-ended questions.

 11/24/2015 - Very soon we will be inviting you to participate in our campaign 'Your Voice Matters'.
 This is an opportunity to contribute your thoughts about your school and our school board.
 We want to know what you appreciate and what challenges you believe your school is facing.
 You'll be asked to share your thoughts through three open-ended questions.
 More information to come shortly... #yourvoicematters@sudburycatholicschools

 |"Dear Veteran” Letters Being Penned at St. Charles College

 11/09/2015 - As part of a letter writing unit in Literacy studies, students in teacher Sarah Bock’s grade seven class at St. Charles College are writing war veterans.
 The students are writing the letters in an effort to show veterans why there are valued.
 The unit ties in nicely to the Remembrance Day theme.

-|Stepping Into Grade 9 at St. Charles College - Information Night
+|Stepping into Grade 9 Night at St. Charles College - Nov.
+5